 Some states have taken action.
-The Children's Product Safety Act of 2008 in Washington State requires children's product makers conducting business in the state to disclose the use of dangerous chemicals.
+The Children's Product Safety Act of 2008 in Washington State requires children's product makers selling products in the state to disclose the use of dangerous chemicals.
 This disclosure has shed light on the fact that dangerous chemicals are in thousands of products intended for everyday use by children and babies.

-The results of testing in Erie County show that the problem of toxic toys is not just local to Washington State, but widespread.
-Toys and children's products containing lead, cadmium, mercury and other highly dangerous chemicals were easily found on store shelves in each of the Erie County stores surveyed.
+The results of testing in Monroe County show that the problem of toxic toys is not just local to Washington State, but widespread.
+Toys and children's products containing lead, cadmium, mercury and other highly dangerous chemicals were easily found on store shelves in each of the Monroe County stores surveyed.

 If we fail to address this public health and environmental problem, exposure to toxic toys and other products today can cause lifelong harm to many children in our community.
-Legislators in New York should act now to ban the most dangerous toxic threats.
-Retailers must stop putting dangerous products in their stores, so parents will know that the toys they buy are safe.
-Children and babies in Erie County can't wait any longer.
+Legislators in New York should act now to ban the most dangerous toxic threats so parents will know that the toys they buy are safe.
+Children and babies in Monroe County can't wait any longer.